Skip to main content

 Management of rigors

 • Infection-related rigors can be managed with temperature-lowering general measures, particularly in children.
 Antipyretic agents should not routinely be used with the sole aim of reducing the body temperature of a child with fever.
-However, if they are distressed due to a fever then antipyretics are recommended.5
+However, if they are distressed due to a fever then antipyretics are recommended.6

 • It is likely that hospitalisation will be required for diagnosis and treatment if the patient remains unwell and febrile.
-Admission to hospital is more likely to be required in children and in the elderly.

 • Other causes of rigors will have specific treatment regimes and it is beyond the remit of this article to detail all.